 Kegged Cocktails Don’ts

 Finally, keep in mind that state standards can differ.
-Each state has different standards for batch drinks.
+Each state has different standards for batch drinks, so make sure to do your diligent research.

 Learn more on How to Keg Drinks here.